 The Council provided a letter of comfort to East Dunbartonshire Leisure and Culture Trust to confirm the council's commitment to the ongoing financial sustainability of the Trust and to do all it reasonably can to support the Trust given the impact of the Covid pandemic.
 The Council committed to working together with the Trust to minimise any losses and access external funding to mitigate the impact.
-Government funding was a significant factor in addressing the impact in 2020/21.
 It is not possible to quantify the impact, if any, on the Council.